Endeavour Silver - Selling The News Today

 Conclusion

 Endeavour Silver is one of the better silver producer names in the sector.
-However, with decreasing production results over the last two quarters arising as a consequence of slower than expected resolutions to issues experienced at the company's mines, in particular Guanaceví, investors are advised to proceed with caution moving forward.
+However, with decreasing production results over the last two quarters arising as a consequence of slower-than-expected resolutions to issues experienced at the company's mines, in particular Guanaceví, investors are advised to proceed with caution moving forward.
 It would be one thing if the spot price of silver was trading north of $20/oz, but because it is not, the margin of error for every producer in the sector has been greatly reduced.
 Having said that, now is the time for investors to be exerting extra caution in the space and key things to look out for with producers include: working capital/cash/debt position, head grades from operations, free cash flow from operations, cash costs/AISC, etc.

 I was really hoping to read a more optimistic Q2 report from Endeavour Silver this morning, but it turns out that I came across more statements that gave me a pause for concern more than bullish optimism.
 As such, I decided to book profits on a silver stock that I have held long since late 2015/early 2016 and get out while the going was still good.

-Although this article may read bearish to you, I should be clear that my stance is to be more cautious than anything else; I have no agenda against Endeavour Silver and I wish nothing but the best for the company and its shareholders.
+Although this article may read bearish to you, I should be clear that my stance is to be more cautious than anything else; I have no agenda against Endeavour Silver, and I wish nothing but the best for the company and its shareholders.

 With that said, investors should realize that the summer doldrums has been rough on most companies associated with precious metals, so now is certainly the time to be selective when picking out which stocks to own.
-There are plenty of high quality silver alternatives out there trading at attractive prices, so you could say that coupled with everything else that I outlined above made for an easy decision to walk away from EXK.
+There are plenty of high-quality silver alternatives out there trading at attractive prices, so you could say that coupled with everything else that I outlined above made for an easy decision to walk away from EXK.

 It's a buyer's market in the silver space right now; choose wisely.